kdheepak/kdheepak.github.io/content/21-spotify-tmux.md

 Keywords:tmux, spotify, powerline
 Alias:/blog/spotify-and-tmux/

-Place the following in a directory that in your `$PATH`
+Create a file named tmux-spotify-info and place it in a directory that in your `$PATH`.
+Add the following snippet of code into the file and make sure it is executable.

 ```
 #!/usr/bin/env osascript